Dieterbe/artisanalhistogram/README.md

 ## Artisanal histogram

-Hand crafted histogram, made with love.
+Hand crafted histograms, made with love.
 To power insights from networked applications.
 Not general-purpose.
 Also somewhat experimental.